DXA-Data-Xtraction-Assistant/DXA-Data-Xtraction-Assistant/README.md

 |Weight	|Patient Weight, as it appears in the DXA scan |

 ###### <p dir='rtl' align='right'>[Back to Top](#Content)</p>
-#### iDXA: Total Body Bone Ext
+#### iDXA: Total Body Bone
-If the Total Body Bone Ext option was selected, a “TotalBodyBoneExt.csv” would be generated in “SingleType” subfolder ([Figure 7: Schematic for the “.csv” output files in the “SingleType” Subfolder for the DXA Data Xtraction Assistant](#Output-Details)).
+If the Total Body Bone option was selected, a “TotalBodyBone.csv” would be generated in “SingleType” subfolder ([Figure 7: Schematic for the “.csv” output files in the “SingleType” Subfolder for the DXA Data Xtraction Assistant](#Output-Details)).
 Table 5 introduced the meaning of each column.

-*Table 5: Total Body Bone Ext output*
+*Table 5: Total Body Bone output*

 |Variables	|Explanation|
 |---|---|